biomejs/biome/CONTRIBUTING.md

 When the daemon is running, it's possible to inspect its logs in the folder `biome-logs`, placed in the temporary folder of the operative system.

+### Debugging the VS Code extension

+The Biome VS Code extension can be debugged by running the `Debug Extension` launch configuration in VS Code.
+This will compile the extension, watch for modifications and start a separate VS Code instance with only the Biome extension installed.

 ### User files

 If files specific to your local development environment should be ignored, please add these files to a global git ignore file rather than to a git ignore file within Biome.